Depression: Stop Being Tortured by Your Own Thoughts

 Your Emotional Hurt Can Seriously Alter Your Brain Chemistry

+Carver compares the brain chemisty to the fluids in automobiles.
 The human brain operates, much like your automobile, on fluids called neurotransmitters.
 Just as your automobile has brake fluid, antifreeze, transmission fluid, and oil - your brain runs on these neurotransmitters.
-Some give us energy, like those related to adrenalin, some control body movements ("dopamine" as an example), and some control mood.
+Some give us energy, like those related to adrenaline, some control body movements ("dopamine" as an example), and some control mood.

 The brain neurotransmitter often associated with depression is called serotonin.
 Serotonin is the brain's "oil", a rather slow-acting neurotransmitter that is associated with sleep, appetite, energy, alertness, and mood - just to name a few.
 Using the automobile as an example, if we drive our car to California at a speed of 120 mile per hour, running the engine hot for a long time, it would obviously use more oil.
 As long as we provided gas, however, it would continue to run.
 Now suppose in our trip that for every two quarts of oil we burn, we only replace one quart.
 By the time we reached California we'd be several quarts low and our engine would be obviously overworked and overheated.